Bealby/grandpas-pocket-watch-shop/README.md

 Website's aim of selling these types of products.

-The placement of imagery and icons, as well as the structure of the navigation bar and home page, should help horn in and focus users intuition into buying.
-The key factor being that the simple, concise structure will not cause cognitive overload and distract the main aim of the Website.
+The placement of imagery and icons, as well as the structure of the navigation bar and home page, should help hone in and focus users intuition into buying.
+The key factor to be aware of is that the simple, concise structure will avoid cognitive overload and distract the main aim of the Website.

 Throughout the Website a strong emphasis will be made on clear imagery of products, ensuring that product layout does not come across as congested.
-This will allow users to view and search products quickly and efficiently.
-Expedited their desire to add products to their basket and checkout with little fuss.
+This will allow users to view and search products quickly and efficiently, and so expedite their desire to add products to their basket and checkout with little fuss.

 Extra features such as links to `About` and `Contact`